houdiniproject/houdini/README.md

 ##### Get your .env file
 If you don't already have access to the CommitChange 1Password vault, ask to be added.
 Then download the .env file in 1Password and place it in the root directory.

+NOTE: Double check that your .env file has the '.' in front of the file name.

 #### Startup
 ##### run foreman for development